ida-dar/rest-api-festival/README.md

 ### rest-api-festival

 A music festival website with a posibility to book tickets.
 Used technologies are listed below.
-You may visit the page [here](https://master--newave-festival.netlify.app/).
 <br>

 ## Used tech